 Arizona announces annual statewide application competitions contingent on adequate funding.
 When soliciting competitive projects, Arizona's application process is carefully aligned with Federal and State requirements.
 Competitive grants are awarded in accordance with Federal and Arizona State Statutes, which require a Request for Grant Proposal be written specifying all required expectations for the entities to perform through a description or scope of work.
 Application guidance has been designed to create a level playing field where all applicants have an equal opportunity for success.
 The State accomplishes this in part by making expectations transparent and guidance as clear as possible, and by communicating this guidance in written and verbal formats via an ADA compliant website.
 Clarification can be sought via email and all responses are posted on the application page of the State's 21st CLCC website in a FAQs section so that no applicant receives access to information that another applicant would not have access to.
-Arizona is committed to ensuring that the application process continues to result in a geographically diverse and proportionate mix of Regional (urban vs. rural), regular public school and charter school and tribal sites benefitting from 21st CLCC grant awards.
+The process has resulted in a proportionate mix of

+Regional (urban vs. rural), regular public school and charter school and tribal sites benefitting from 21st CLCC grant awards.